 And this marriage is not a consolation prize especially for those who may never get married in this life, no, it is the only prize that matters ultimately.
 And so single or married, as Christians we are all called to prepare for Christ’s coming again.

 I hope this was helpful in some way, whether you are struggling or content in your singleness, or looking to encourage a friend.
 Just remember, you are not alone.
-There are literally dozens of us out there.
+As Tobias Fünke would say, there are dozens of us out there.
 Dozens!